-Manchester University's Teacher Education Program is rigorous and challenging because state standards are high and because good teaching requires excellent preparation.
+Manchester University's Henney Department of Education Program is rigorous and challenging because state standards are high and because good teaching requires excellent preparation.
 We welcome teacher candidates who are committed to teaching as a career and who are willing to work hard to achieve that goal.
 The education faculty is committed to helping prepare teachers of ability and conviction.

-Appendix A

-The InTASC Model Core Teaching Standards (April 2011) At A Glance
+Appendix A: The InTASC Model Core Teaching Standards (April 2011) At a Glance